 - I read, re-read, and read again the instructions/installation manual that came with our floors.
 Floating installations can tolerate a certain amount of length and width before you need to install a transition, and we came in just under that so the entire installation is seamless.

 - My installation guide says to mix wood between the boxes.
 Do I really have to do that?

 - I didn’t.
 Mostly because I couldn’t remember what wood was from what box, and partly because I just didn’t see that much variation from box to box.
 It might be more important in a lighter colored material, but with something as dark as what we installed, it was a non-issue.

 If you have any questions, feel free to reach out!
-DIY installing floating flooring is totally doable for pretty much anyone.
-If you can do the research, be patient, and put in the work, installing a floating bamboo floor isn’t hard and will generally go much more quickly than ours did (since you probably won’t be super pregnant and therefore incredibly uncomfortable the whole time.
+Learning how to install engineered wood flooring over plywood is totally doable for pretty much anyone.
+Do the research, be patient, put in the work, and installing a floating bamboo floor won’t seem so hard.
+It will also generally go much more quickly than ours did (since you probably won’t be super pregnant and therefore incredibly uncomfortable the whole time.
 Bless my husband for putting up with me during this renovation).
 I would do this project again in a heartbeat, and love walking on these floors every single day.